mok4ry/SymCrypt/README.md

 for generation of high-quality pseudorandom numbers.

 Encryption is a basic XOR cipher using a given or generated key.
-A key whose length is __less__ than the data is repeated until each data character is encrypted, and a key whose length is __greater__ than the data is only used until each data character is encrypted.
+A key whose length is __less__ than that of the data is repeated until each data character is encrypted, and a key whose length is __greater__ than that of the data is only used until each data character is encrypted.

 ```
 // For an n-byte key 'key' and input text 'txt', produce ciphertext 'enc'